tracim/tracim/README.md

 You should use this command in both session data and session lock dirs.

-Another way to solve this issue is to set session to use another backend(we do support all beaker backend).
+Another way to solve this issue is to set session to use another backend(we do support all beaker backend), see [session](/backend/doc/setting.md) documentation for more information.
-We suggest to use redis backend, which will not created file to disk:

-    session.type = ext:redis
-    session.url = redis://localhost:6379/0

-read [beaker documentation](https://beaker.readthedocs.io/en/latest/configuration.html) for more information about sessions.

 #### More documentation about running Tracim and Tracim services